BKZhao/LFR-Scale-free-network-/README.md

 # ScaleFreeNetwork

 ## Overview
 `ScaleFreeNetwork` is a class designed to generate scale-free networks using the Barabási-Albert (BA) model, tailored for agent-based simulations in Repast Simphony.
-Scale-free networks exhibit power-law degree distributions, where most nodes have few connections while a small number of hubs have many—mirroring real-world systems like social networks, citation networks, and biological networks.
+Scale-free networks exhibit power-law degree distributions, where most nodes have few connections while a small number of hubs have many—mirroring real-world systems.

 ## Key Features
 - Implements the Barabási-Albert algorithm with preferential attachment